cendyne/media-server/README.md

 * Add client provided filter chain to upload function
 * Save image to temp file with chosen content type
 * Hash and create new Object (with relationship to vobj)
-* refactor image loading, filters, and saving
-* Async all of it from the request, have loading filters and saving eun on io thread
-* Introduce semaphore so async processing does not consume too much memory
 * Consider blurhash (no rust encoder exists, c encoder looks relatively fine https://github.com/woltapp/blurhash/blob/master/C/encode.c )
 * Add text overlay support (this will require an additional few libraries...)
 * Add requested image filter variants in vobj PUT (synchronously create)